MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/Features/minecraftFossil_feature.md

 ms.prod: gaming
 ---

-# Features Documentation - minecraft:geode_feature
+# Features Documentation - minecraft:fossil_feature

-`minecraft:geode_feature` generates a skeletal structure composed of bone blocks and parametric ore blocks.
+`minecraft:fossil_feature` generates a skeletal structure composed of bone blocks and parametric ore blocks.

 **Succeeds if**
 The fossil is placed.